saloelia/HousePrices/README.md

-This repository includes my ML Kaggle competition - House Prices.
+This repository includes my work of a Kaggle competition: House Prices -  Advanced Regression Techniques.
 I`ve explored the data, removed and created new features, used cross-validation methods for optimizing hyper-parameters, and used the sklearn ML models for Regression of House Prices in Chicago..